-How Much Compensation For A Waiter, Waitress, Chef Or Serving Staff Injury Claims
+Compensation Claim Against An Employer For A Waiter, Waitress, Chef Or Serving Staff Injury

-Kitchen and serving injuries in restaurants, cafés and commercial canteens are very common occurrences.
+By Michael Patrick.
+Last Updated 22nd January 2021.
+Welcome to our guide, where we discuss how to claim against an employer after an accident.
+Kitchen and serving injuries in restaurants, cafés and commercial canteens are prevalent occurrences.
 Waiters and waitresses are at risk of many types of injuries with the most common being burns, slips, trips and falls.
 Chefs are prone to cuts and needlestick injuries.
 Whilst members of the public can suffer injuries caused by one of the serving staff.

-In this guide, we will take a look at the process for claiming for a personal injury caused in a kitchen, or whilst waiting table, and also for members of the public injured by serving staff.
+In this guide, we will look at the process for claiming for a personal injury caused in a kitchen, or whilst waiting table, and for members of the public injured by serving staff.

 Select a section:

-- A guide to claiming compensation for injuries sustained waiter, waitress, chef or other serving staff.
+- A guide to Making A Claim Against An Employer for injuries sustained waiter, waitress, chef or other serving staff.

 - Have you been burned by a waiter or waitress?